 Wear Gloves & Wash Your Hands!!!

-There have been >100 patients identified as having Monkeypox in the UK during the current outbreak.
+There have been >100 patients identified as having MPox in the UK during the current outbreak.
 Most of these cases have been amongst men who have sex with men.

 Reports have suggested that although lesions occur any where including palms and soles.
 Genital lessons and lymphadenopathy are very common

-- Monkeypox Virus enters through mucosal membranes (Reps/GIT/Mouth/Eye), or wounds
+- MPox Virus enters through mucosal membranes (Reps/GIT/Mouth/Eye), or wounds

 - Animal contact (Rodent and Bush meat) is the most common source